Friday, September 29, 2023

 Henry made it his intention to start remembering and using his dreams, but it took him several months before he managed to catch even a broken fragment from the night.
 He was drinking hard at the time, he recalled with candor.
 Then one morning, after waking, he remembered he had seen a flying goat.
 He was able to use that surreal image, and his excitement about it, to pull back more of a dream in which he was with a wise old man in a rural location.
 There was also a drunk in the scene, and the evidence of his drinking and poor diet - an empty wine bottle, a crumpled potato chip bag and mayonnaise - were littered around.
 Coming out of his impromptu dream reentry, Henry felt a keen desire to be more like the wise old man, and less like the drunk he recognized as a version of himself.

 Several decades after that dream, living on a rural property in the mountains of Virginia where he raises goats, Henry saw his dream enacted when a goat - leaping over a gorge - appeared to be flying.
-And he has come to look somewhat like the wise old man in his dream (see his drawing from that dream) that he agreed might have been his future self, looking in on his student self, to help pull him through.
+He notes that he has come to look somewhat like the wise old man in his dream that he agreed might have been his future self, looking in on his student self, to help pull him through.

 Working with Edgar Cayce's Association for Research and Enlightenment (A.R.E.)
 Henry conducted many experiments in group dreamwork, starting in the 1970s.
 He improvised and revived rituals for dream incubation and dream sharing, and a "dream helper ceremony" in which a group of dreamers were encouraged to dream on behalf of one of their number.